Sandy1811/ParlAI/resources/book_apartment_viewing/nlu_training_data.md

 - Yes, there is somebody available to show you the apartment then.
 Can I book this for you?
 - Great, I can book this for you if you want.
 - That should all work fine, can I book it for you?
+- Can I make this appointment?
+- make appointment?
+- book appointment
+- make viewing
+- book viewing
+- go to viewing
+- available
+- arrange viewing
+- should i arrange that viewing for you?

 ## intent:apartment_inform_booking_succesful
 - Excellent, this is all booked for you now.